futurelucas4502/projectsandcastle-install-scripts/linux/README.md

 ## Linux:
 Download the latest checkra1n from [here](http://checkra.in)
-Open a terminal window and run `checkra1n -cp` then run `./load_linux.py -c Linux.lzma -d dtbpack`
+Open a terminal window and run `checkra1n -cp` then run `./load_linux.py -k Linux.lzma -d dtbpack`

 The Linux build comes with a baked in RAMDisk.